-- incorrect assessment under the ARO framework leading to the EP containing fewer EREs than required - failure to include the names or contributions of co-authors, or both - misrepresentation of the contribution of the submitting staff member to a research output, activity, or contribution - a research output that is virtually identical to other research outputs submitted in the EP - > identification of research outputs as quality-assured when they are not - > incorrect classification of a research output type.
+- > failure to include the names or contributions of co-authors, or both - > misrepresentation of the contribution of the submitting staff member to a research output, activity, or contribution. - a research output that is virtually identical to other research outputs submitted in the EP - > identification of research outputs as quality assured when they are not - > incorrect classification of a research output type.